 In 2012, the NHMRC appointed a member of Australia’s leading anti-natural medicine lobby group, Friends of Science in Medicine (FSM), as the Chair of the Homeopathy Working Committee (HWC) to oversee the review.
 He did not initially declare his conflict, which when discovered was not formally managed.

 In 2014, NHMRC appointed a FSM member as a contractor to review additional evidence submitted during public consultation.
-The conflict was not declared or managed.
+The conflict was also not declared or managed.

 In 2011, before any evidence had been reviewed, the NHMRC Chairman publicly declared,